aurimontem/Mesa_Leuven_Convergence/README.md

 This is a "forward-difference," since it evaluates the difference between y at a step forward, $i+1$, and $y$ at a given step, $i$, and using that to approximate the derivative at step $i$.
 In practice, modern numerical techniques are just _slightly_ fancier ways of approximating a derivative as a difference between zones or between times, and then solving the set of equations corresponding to the values at each point.

 How do we know this is a good approximation?
-Without diving deep into the formal theory of numerical errors, let's note that a derivative is defined by taking the limit of the slope, $(f(x + h) - f(x))/h$, as $h$ approaches 0:
+Without diving deep into the formal theory of numerical errors, let's note that a derivative is defined by taking the limit of the slope, $\left(f(x + h) - f(x)\right)/h$, as $h$ approaches 0:

 $$
 f'(x) =\lim _{h \rightarrow 0} \frac{f(a+h)-f(a)}{(a+h) - (a)}